JasonDGian/z83-project/os-install.md

 Many of these distributions are lightweight and, when paired with the right desktop environment, are perfect for low-spec devices like mine.
 They can give new life to old hardware.

 ## :wrench: Tools used for the installation.
-I used Ventoy to make installing the new OS easier.
+I used **Ventoy** to make the installation easier.
 It allowed me to _drag and drop_ multiple ISO files on one USB drive, so I could test and install different operating systems without having to make a new bootable USB every time.
 This software has been incredibly handy for managing the installation process.
 [Ventoy site](https://www.ventoy.net/en/index.html).

 ## :floppy_disk: Installing the new OS.